AnneClaireK/topic-modeling-proteomics/README.md

 ```

 Make sure to additionally download the hSBM code base from here `git clone https://github.com/martingerlach/hSBM_Topicmodel.git`
-(theoretically it is contained in the nsbm python package, but i haven't tested it so lets just be safe).
+(theoretically, it is contained in the nsbm python package, but I haven't tested it so let's just be safe).

 You can also use the already fitted models provided in the data and do visualization in python, please refer to the other SBM packages written in python (https://github.com/BioPhys-Turin/nsbm. https://github.com/martingerlach/hSBM_Topicmodel, https://github.com/fvalle1/nsbm).